🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 The quality of rosin you’ll get from chips may be better suited for vaporizing or adding to pre-rolls, as opposed to dabbing.
 You won’t have the same flavor profile and purity with rosin extracted from chips as you will from freshly-cured flower, however it’s still useful to press the chips a second time.
 Keep your first-run rosin for dabbing and your second-run with the chips for other purposes.

-To re-press the rosin chips, just fold the pancaked flowers in half, place in a fresh rosin bag like *this one* and follow the same steps as you did with the first press.
+To re-press the rosin chips, just fold the pancaked flowers in half, place in a fresh rosin bag and follow the same steps as you did with the first press.

 Aim to press the chips at 220 degrees Fahrenheit.
 Although you can have success at higher temperatures, even up to 250 degrees, at 220 you’ll be able to preserve the terpenes that remain in the chips after the first press.